-The range of remaining assessments (line "e") is affected both by evolving loss estimates and the assessments collected to date at each point in time.
+The range of remaining assessments (column e) is affected both by evolving loss estimates and the assessments collected to date at each point in time.

-NCUA has received more than $335 million in recoveries through April 2013 through pursuit of legal claims against securities underwriters.
+NCUA has received more than $1.75 billion in gross recoveries through December 2014 through pursuit of legal claims against securities underwriters.
 Net proceeds from recoveries will reduce future projected ranges of remaining assessments.